Updated: May 31

 Wondering if it would be better to rent your home or sell your home?
 Are you unsure which is option is better for you?
 That is a legitimate question and one you should consider carefully.
 We are big proponents of education and it is large part of what we love to do here at VHS Property Management.
 As local property experts, we like helping people understand what their options are in terms of renting versus selling.
 We like this aspect of our job so much that we are happy to come out and help you understand your options, at no charge.
 We do it all the time!
 A lot of owners like us because we are down-to-earth, honest local folks who will give it to you straight--and what you decide to do from there is up to you.
 We are that confident in our award winning services!

 At VHS Property Management, we manage properties in a number of areas including Culpeper, Fredericksburg, Gainesville, Locust Grove, Madison, Orange, Spotsylvania, Stafford, and Warrenton—to name a few.
-We are best known in Culpeper because that is where we started, but we have steadily grown our presence in and around Warrenton with the recent opening of our new Warrenton office.
+We are best known in Culpeper because that is where we started, but we have steadily grown our presence in and around Warrenton too.

 While we manage properties in many neighborhoods, below are a few of our local Culpeper favorites.
 Below we outline why these are attractive neighborhoods to own rental property.